SajithTS/Exel-to-Json-/README.md

 # Exel-to-Json-
-Convert Exel to JSON sing JavaScript
+Convert Exel to JSON using JavaScript